wusai2333/trib/doc/lab3.md

 ## Turning In

+If you are submitting as a team, please create a file called `teammates` under the root of `triblab` repo that lists the login ids of the members of your team in each line.

-First, make sure that you have committed every piece of your code into the repository `triblab`.
-Then just type `make turnin` under the root of your repository.
+Make sure that you have committed every piece of your code (and the `teammates` file) into the repository `triblab`.
+Then just type `make turnin-lab3` under the root of your repository.
 It will generate a `turnin.zip` that contains everything in your gitt repo, and will then copy the zip file to a place where only the lab instructors can read.

 ## Happy Lab3. :)